 It’s interesting to get the point of view of the person on the other side of the canvas or lens.
 They are creating art as much as the artist.
 They inspire photographers and artists alike.
 It may be the artist's vision but it’s the model's soul that we see in their work.
-Fox is one of the most versatile models I’ve seen, a true chameleon.
-After reading her interview and seeing her work I’m sure you’ll start noticing her in different artists works as well.
+Fox is a versatile model, a true chameleon.
+After reading their interview and seeing their work I’m sure you’ll start noticing them in different artists works as well.

 Where are you from?